kamilburda/gimp-export-layers/README for Translators.md

 ### Terminal

-If you don't want to use Poedit, it is assumed you are using the terminal on Linux (or a Unix-like environment for Windows, such as Cygwin).
+If you don't want to use Poedit, you may use the terminal on Linux (or a Unix-like environment for Windows, such as Cygwin).

 To create a new translation for your language:

-1. Make sure that the `gettext` package is installed on your system.
-If not, run
+1. Make sure that the `gettext` package is installed in your system.
+If not, install the `gettext` package - the command varies for different distributions, e.g. in Ubuntu:

         sudo apt-get install gettext